 Now that summer is in full swing, it’s time to start planning outside barbecues and putting good use to that grill you cherish oh so much.
 But before you start grilling to your heart’s content there are some things you should know about the health risks of grilling.
-Yep, that’s right, it turns out although you’ve been trained to believe that grilling is a healthy alternative to cooking, food research shows that grilling meat, fish and chicken produces cancer-causing carcinogens.
+Yep, that’s right, it turns out although you’ve been trained to believe that grilling is a healthy alternative to cooking, food research shows that grilling meat, fish, and chicken produces cancer-causing carcinogens.

-According to the American Institute of Cancer Research, cooking muscle proteins on under high heat produces carcinogenic compounds called heterocyclic amines (HCAs).
+According to the American Institute of Cancer Research, cooking muscle proteins under high heat produces carcinogenic compounds called heterocyclic amines (HCAs).
 HCAs can damage the DNA of your genes, beginning the process of cancer development.

-“Consumption of HCAs is mostly clearly linked to cancers of the colon and stomach.
-One study found that people who eat the most barbecued red meat (beef, pork and lamb) almost doubled their risk of colon polyps, compared to those who did not eat these foods.
+“Consumption of HCAs is most clearly linked to cancers of the colon and stomach.
+One study found that people who eat the most barbecued red meat (beef, pork, and lamb) almost doubled their risk of colon polyps, compared to those who did not eat these foods.
 Colon polyps can develop into colon cancer.
 Some evidence also suggests that these carcinogenic compounds can travel through the bloodstream to other tissues.
 This would explain why HCAs could be a factor in breast cancer and other cancers.” – AICR website

 Additionally, when the fat from the meats drips onto the hot coals, the smoke that it causes contains polycyclic aromatic hydrocarbons (PAH).